 - 1. Don't panic stay clam - 2.
-Rescue any persons in the immediate danger - 3.
-Notify others of the fire by 3 loud whistles - 4.
-Call Fire brigade 000 - 5.
-Turn off electricity and gas if safe to do so - 6.
-Collect children and evacuate to a designated evacuation point as deemed safe. - 7.
+Set off emergency distress alarm situated in the foyer area - 3.
+Set off distress alarm located in the fover - 4.
+Rescue any persons in the immediate danger - 5.
+Notify others of the fire by 3 loud whistles - 6.
+Call Fire brigade 000 - 7.
+Turn off electricity and gas if safe to do so - 8.
+Collect children and evacuate to a designated evacuation point as deemed safe. - 9.
 A list of the roles of TCC educators specific to each room is prominently displayed on each rooms Health and Safety board, in the Kitchen and staff room for viewing.